UIcoder511/COVID-Tracker/README.md

-`Unfortunately the public API service which I used https://api-corona.azurewebsites.net/graphqlz is not available anymore.
-I will update it with different API service`
+`Unfortunately, the public API service I used https://api-corona.azurewebsites.net/graphqlz is no longer available.
+I will tr to update it with different the API service`

 Demo : https://c0vid-tracker.web.app/